bhisaac/5eFP/5eFP-SRD.md

 Your rage ends early if you are knocked unconscious or if your turn ends and you haven’t attacked a hostile creature since your last turn or taken damage since then.
 You can also end your rage on your turn as a bonus action.

-Once you have raged twice, you must finish a long rest before you can rage again.
+You can rage twice daily. ~~Once you have raged twice, you must finish a long rest before you can rage again.~~

 ### Unarmored Defense